-We’ve been hard at work providing the data and visualisations to our Data Packs users, exploring why the IMD2010 is still important, and identifying the headline national and local messages.
+We’ve been hard at work providing the data and visualisations to our Data Packs users and identifying the headline national and local messages.
 For further analysis of the Indices and other key social and economic data, please get in touch!

 In 2018, we were commissioned by Local Trust to develop a quantitative…

 ONS has published all small-area data from Census 2021 – and there…